rogersuen/jmp/README.md

 or introducing a new namespace with the above URI in a JSP document in XML syntax.

-The following is an simple JSP page, from the examples web application, demonstrating typical usage of the tag library.
+The following is n simple JSP page from the examples web application, demonstrating typical usage of the tag library.

     <%@taglib prefix="m" uri="http://www.javaplus.org/jmp"%>